rovland/descodeuses/README.md

 <img src="img/fix_issue_OnPipeline.JPG">

-Submit the jenkinsfile to GitHub repository : https://github.com/rovland/descodeuses.git
+Submit the jenkinsfile to your branch on GitHub repository : https://github.com/rovland/descodeuses.git

+Then merge the code on your branch into master

 D/ Create a new jenkins pipeline job